 Remember, neglect is not always physical

 Elderly people are abused in ways other than physical.
 They are subjected to verbal, financial, mental, and emotional abuse.
-Here’s some key indicators that should make you suspicious:
+Here are some key indicators that should make you suspicious:

 - Unwarranted isolation or failure of the patient to mainstream with the population